Affiliate disclosure: This page contains affiliate links. I earn a modest commission for any purchases made through my links.

 5 possible solutions for pest-proofing garbage

 I have included links to products at Amazon, mainly for illustration.
+Be sure to compare prices from other sources!
 These are affiliate links.
 If you make a purchase, I will receive a small commission.

 One of my neighbors growing up had a horizontal metal shed for storing their garbage cans and protect them from critters, not that we had many critters in our suburban neighborhood.
 These days, it appears that this type of shed is only available in vinyl or plastic resin or wood.